arunb7/RAGVerse/README.md

 ## Multi-Tenant Awaaz Backend Application

-The solution provides a web-based management dashboard to deploy customizable Generative AI (Gen AI) use cases.

 The solution is published under an Apache 2.0 license and is targeted for users who want to experiment and productionize different Gen AI use cases.
 The solution uses [LangChain](https://www.langchain.com/) open-source software (OSS) to configure connections to your choice of Large Language Models (LLMs) for different use cases.

 The first release will allow users to deploy chat use cases which allow the ability to query over subjects' data from CRM (Monday.com) and Image/Photo/Video assets (Google Drive) in a chatbot-style User Interface (UI), along with an API to support custom end-user implementations.